Road Cycling

 From Armitage, the nearby town of Coburg is a scenic 13 mile (20.92 km) round trip.
 Coburg is known for its antiques, historic buildings and quiet small-town atmosphere.
 Festive car shows, quilt shows and antique fairs are popular here.

 Nearby, another beautiful ride is the Ruth Bascom Riverbank Path System.
-Stop in at the 5th Street Public Market for boutique shopping or park your bicycle outside Steelhead Brewery for a taste of Eugene's original micro-brews.
+Stop in at the 5th Street Public Market for boutique shopping or park your bicycle outside McKenzie Brewing for a local craft beer.
 The extensive Lane Transit District bus system is bike-friendly, so hop on board and explore.

 When you are ready to return to the journey's point of origin, take Amtrak in Eugene for a quick trip to Salem or Portland.
 Check with Amtrak for specific guidelines on bicycle transport.
 It's as easy as that!